King's Bench Prison

 The King's Bench Prison was a prison in Southwark, south London, England, from the Middle Ages until it closed in 1880.
-It took its name from the King's Bench court of law in which cases of defamation, bankruptcy and other misdemeanours were heard; as such, the prison was often used as a debtor's prison until the practice was abolished in the 1860s.
-In 1842, it was renamed the Queen's Bench Prison, and became the Southwark Convict Prison in 1872.
+It took its name from the King's Bench court of law in which cases of defamation, bankruptcy and other misdemeanours were heard; as such, the prison was often used as a debtors' prison until the practice was abolished in the 1860s.
+In 1842, it was renamed the Queen's Bench Prison, and it became the Southwark Convict Prison in 1872.

-Origins
+Middle Ages

-The first prison was originally constructed from two houses and was situated in Angel Place, off Borough High Street, Southwark – as with other judicial buildings it was often targeted during uprisings, being burned in 1381 and 1450.
-During the reign of King Henry VIII, new prison buildings were constructed within an enclosing brick wall.
-This was eventually demolished in 1761.
+The first prison was originally constructed from two houses and was situated in Angel Place, off Borough High Street, Southwark.
+As with other judicial buildings it was often targeted during uprisings and was burned in 1381 and 1450.
+During the reign of King Henry VIII, several prison buildings were constructed within an enclosing brick wall.
+This complex was demolished in 1761.

-New building
+18th century

 Locations of King's Bench Prison and Horsemonger Lane Gaol, c.
 1833.

 The King's Bench Prison in 1830.

-Its 1758 replacement was built at a cost of £7,800 on a 4 acre site close to St George's Fields (south of Borough Road, close to its junction with Blackman Street/Newington Causeway, and a short distance from Horsemonger Lane Gaol; today the site is occupied by the Scovell housing estate).
-Although much larger and better appointed than some other London prisons, the new King's Bench still gained a reputation for being dirty, overcrowded and prone to outbreaks of typhus.
+In 1758 a replacement prison was built at a cost of £7,800 on a 4 acre site close to St George's Fields (south of Borough Road, close to its junction with Blackman Street/Newington Causeway, and a short distance from Horsemonger Lane Gaol; today the site is occupied by the Scovell housing estate).
+Although much larger and better appointed than some other London prisons, the King's Bench Prison gained a reputation for being dirty, overcrowded and prone to outbreaks of typhus.
 Debtors had to provide their own bedding, food and drink.
-Those who could afford it purchased 'Liberty of the Rules' allowing them to live within three square miles of the prison.
+Those who could afford it purchased 'Liberty of the Rules,' allowing them to live within three miles of the prison.

-On 10 May 1768, the imprisonment in King's Bench of radical John Wilkes (for writing an article for The North Briton, that severely criticized King George III) prompted a riot – the Massacre of St George's Fields – in which five people were killed.
-Like the earlier buildings, this prison was also badly damaged in a fire started in the 1780 Gordon Riots.
-It was rebuilt 1780-84 by John Deval the King's Master Mason.
+In 1768 John Wilkes was imprisoned at King's Bench for writing an article for The North Briton that severely criticized King George III.
+His imprisonment prompted a riot in which five people were killed, known as the Massacre of St George's Fields.
+Like the earlier buildings, this prison was badly damaged in a fire started during the 1780 Gordon Riots.
+It was rebuilt 1780–84 by John Deval, the King's master mason.

-In 1842 it became the Queen's Prison taking debtors from the Marshalsea and Fleet Prisons and sending lunatics to Bedlam.
-Fees and the benefits they could buy were abolished, and soon after it passed into the hands of the Home Office during the 1870s, it was closed and demolished.
+In 1842 it became the Queen's Prison taking debtors from the Marshalsea and Fleet Prison and sending lunatics to Bedlam.
+Fees and the benefits they could buy were abolished, and after the prison passed into the hands of the Home Office in the 1870s, it was closed and demolished.